jay-snee/terraformin/README.md

 terraform apply
 ```

-#### Assignment caveat:
+#### Caveat:

-Bucket versioning is not enabled to ensure cleaner tear-down for project resources in the context of this assignment.
+Bucket versioning is not enabled to ensure cleaner tear-down for project resources.

 ### Kubernetes